top of page

 "Groove" is a performance that begins with a sense of timidity and contemplation.
 Initially scattered across the theatre, the dancers converge towards the central stage, executing a brief rhythmic sequence characterised by subtle bounces accentuating the music's beat–grooving.
 At its inception, this routine is a delicate movement exploration, exuding a bashful and modest quality without any desire to draw attention.
 It's as if they are dancing in silence, even though the music remains throughout the piece.
 As the groove routine progresses, it expands and develops, fostering a sense of unity and camaraderie.

-Throughout the group dance, a simple hand gesture on the shoulder conveys the message of unity in sticking together rather than drifting away from the group's rhythm.
-This deliberate tempo, necessitating patience, evolves into a rhythmic and emotive experience as the solo performances delve deeper into their personalities.
-The uncomplicated nature of the movements captivated the audience, gradually changing their perception into a purposeful emotional depth that permeates through the dancers' bodies.
-The charismatic artists Mike Planz, Gabriele Aidulis, and Andrea Böge epitomised the choreographer's essence on stage, eliciting a heartfelt reaction.
+During the group dance, a simple hand gesture on the shoulder symbolizes unity and emphasizes the importance of staying together rather than drifting apart from the group’s rhythm.
+This intentional tempo, requiring patience, transforms into a rhythmic and emotional experience as the solo performances delve deeper into the dancers' personalities.
+The straightforward movements captivated the audience, gradually shifting their perception toward a purposeful emotional depth that emanated from the dancers' bodies.
+The charismatic performers Mike Planz, Gabriele Aidulis, and Andrea Böge embodied the choreographer's essence on stage, presenting a style that feels authentic to urban dance rather than theatrical.

 Leonardo Rodrigues is an autonomous dance educator, performer, researcher, and choreographer living in Mannheim.
 His primary interest is how choreography can be a powerful tool for transforming individuals and communities.